yhu19/CHIN309finalproject/libai.md

 - From *Rare Book Preservation Society*

 I am putting another version of translation here, not necessarily to compare which version is better, but to discuss the difference between them.
 In my opinion, the first version is more direct because in the first version, the first stanza points out it is the moonlight shining; while the second version is only saying "a pool of light".
 However, the second version seems to express that the poet was a bit confused from the wording, like "wonder", "find"; and it is probably because the poem was composed in the late night.
+By translate the poem in such way, it further showed the poet was missing his home because he could not fall asleep.